 A well-managed compost pile smells earthy.
 In order to have a healthy composting system, you'll need more browns than greens.
 If your pile is getting smelly, too heavy or too wet, add more browns and stir the pile.

 Want to skip the landfill, but don't want your own compost pile to tend to?
 Check out your local urban farms to see if they accept food waste to add to their compost piles.
-Vendors at local farmers market may also accept food scraps.
+Vendors at local farmers markets also may accept food scraps.